 References

-Bickford, D., Lohman, D.J., Sodhi, N.S., Ng, P.K.L., Meier, R., Winder, K., Ingram, K.K. & Das, I. (2007) Cryptic species as a window on diversity and conservation.
-Trends in Ecology and Evolution, 22(3), 148–155.

-Dayrat, B. (2005) Towards integrative taxonomy.
-Biological Journal of the Linnaean Society, 85, 407–415.

 De Queiroz, K. (2005) A Unified Concept of Species and its consequences for the future of taxonomy.
 Prooceedings of the California Academy of Sciences, 56, 196–215.

 Dring, J.C.M.
 (1979) Amphibians and reptiles from northern Terengganu, Malaysia, with descriptions of two new geckos: Cnemaspis and Cyrtodactylus.
 Bulletin of the British Museum Natural History (Zoology), 34, 181–241.